 We spent two weeks in Italy and I wanted to share our itinerary and links to the places we stayed and the tours that we took and some honest thoughts on our experiences.
+If you haven’t traveled before and you aren’t sure how to go about preparing yourself or even where to go, you can check out helpful blogs such as ActiveProd that can provide some tips and destinations that may appeal to your sense of travel!
+There is help all around, whether you are going it alone or with a baby.
 This post is not specific to traveling with a baby, but I will make separate notes about traveling with Cora in each of these places and how easy or difficult it was.
 If you want to visit italy, I highly recommend it.
 We had a great trip and made lots of happy memories together!

 We flew into Rome and arrived early in the morning.
 We are considering, for our next visit to Rome, incorporating it as part of a wider tour of the Meditteranean on a cruise around the region, like these – https://www.zegrahm.com/small-ship-cruises.
 We didn’t do that this time but I would love to see what other experiences the Meditteranean has to offer.
 We met my sister and her fiancé who had flown in from San Francisco, all jumped in a cab and drove to our Airbnb that was located near the Vatican.
 We did lots of research on where to stay in each of the cities we stayed in.
 The Vatican area seemed to make the most sense for us because while it is touristy during the day, it is pretty quiet in the evenings.
 We were a 20 minute walk to the Vatican and there were lots of great cafes and restaurants.

 We had a great experience.
 The hosts were very responsive, answered my texts quickly and helped us find an affordable cab service.
 This is a guesthouse with four separate rooms, each with a bathroom and a common area.
 We rented the entire place because we had so many people.